 How did credit bureaus get started?

 Lending used to be a community-based endeavor.
-You would go to your local bank or credit union for a loan, and they’d be able to ask around at local stores and services about what you owe or how quickly you pay your debts — think George Bailey from It’s a Wonderful Life.
-But as the population grew, people started to move more frequently and larger financial institutions began to take over, making it increasingly difficult for banks to track the financial history of loan applicants.
+You would go to your local bank for a loan and they’d be able to ask around at local stores about what you owe or how quickly you pay your debts.
+But as the population grew, people started to move more frequently and larger financial institutions began to take over.
+This made it increasingly difficult for banks to track the financial history of loan applicants.
 Eventually, different types of retailers and financial groups began putting together a list of customers who had either good or bad credit.
 If you didn’t pay your bills, you were essentially blacklisted.
-These lists were sold to other creditors to help screen applicants and over time, resulted in three different for-profit companies: Equifax, Experian, and TransUnion — what we know today as the three major credit bureaus.
+These lists were sold to other creditors to help screen applicants.
+Over time, it resulted in three different for-profit companies: Equifax, Experian, and TransUnion — what we know today as the three major credit bureaus.

 How do the credit bureaus differ?

 Each credit bureau is a separate company operated in different ways, including the level of detail they provide on certain types of information.
 Equifax and Experian, for example, only note your employer’s name as part of your employment history.
 TransUnion, on the other hand, lists out more specific information, such as your title and the dates you were employed there.